-Ginza has always been known as the luxury shopping district of Tokyo, but it’s the hidden delights that are well worth seeking out.
+Ginza has long had a reputation as the premier luxury shopping district of Tokyo, but it’s the hidden delights that are even more worth seeking out.
+Like Art Aquarium, where living goldfish are showcased in sculptured aquariums, with choreographed lights and music…

 •

-And even if you think you’re not interested in traditional Japanese theatre (although you should be, and here’s why), just a few blocks away is the Kabuki-za theatre, where the famous white-faced heros, villains and blushing maidens are all played by men.
+Now, I don’t know if you’re interested in traditional Japanese theatre (although you should be, and here’s why), just a few blocks away is the Kabuki-za theatre, where the famous white-faced heros, villains and blushing maidens are all played by men.

 •

-Back on the dreaded flagship shopping street, I want to show you the one fabulous side effect of the neverending quest to lure free-spending customers: some stores are adding attractions that we can enjoy for FREE!
+Back on the flagship shopping street, I do want to show you the one fabulous side effect of the never ending quest to lure free-spending shoppers.
+Some retail complexes are adding excellent attractions that we can enjoy for free!

 •

-And now it’s time for The Best Coffee In The World.
-Café Bechet is just around the corner, and I’m never disappointed by the hand-dripped brew made from beans roasted daily, measured out bean by bean, and ground fresh for every cup.
+And now it’s time to rest our tired feet and take a coffee break.
+The Best Coffee In The World is at Café Bechet, just around the corner.
+I’m never disappointed by the hand-dripped brew made from beans roasted daily, measured out bean by bean, and ground fresh for every cup.

 •

-On our way back to the subway station, we need to make a last pit stop at the Matsuya Ginza department store food hall, so I can stock up on killer miso peanuts from this counter:
+On our way back to the subway station, I need to make a last pit stop at the Matsuya Ginza department store food hall, so I can stock up on killer miso peanuts from Mamegen, the venerable maker of supremely tasty, and oh-so-traditional snacks made from roasted soybeans, peanuts and other goodies.
+There’s a flavor for every taste, from spicy wasabi to green tea to curry.
+At ¥400-600, these make ideal gifts for friends back home (but be sure to buy enough for yourself too, or you’ll be unable to part with them!)

 •